samar123419/snake-game/README.md

 ## Explan About Files

-**main.py:** this is the main file in the game, give first cardonation for screen-board size, snake, food and score **snake:** included method for control snake movement and length **food:** put food in random place in the board **scoreboard:** responsibole for manage output text in screen board
+**main.py:** this is the main file in the game, give first Coordination for screen-board size, snake, food and score **snake:** included method for control snake movement and length **food:** put food in random place in the board **scoreboard:** responsible for manage output text in screen board

 How to run the game:
 ```shell